 At the Centre for the Advanced Study of Collective Behaviour, we aim to create a global hotspot for the integrated study of collective behaviour across a wide range of species and across scales of organisation.
+We are a Cluster of Excellence within the framework of the Excellence Strategy of the federal and state governments.
 As a collaboration between the University of Konstanz and the co-located Max Planck Institute of Animal Behavior, we harness substantial expertise in the local region to create a synergistic, interdisciplinary environment for the study of collective behaviour that will be unmatched by any institution around the world.
 Combining transdisciplinary research with emerging technologies, we are creating a crucible in which the ideas and methods of tomorrow will be forged.
 Whether you are a researcher, business, or member of the public, we invite you to discover the people and ideas in this hub for collective behaviour.

 Collective behaviour is everywhere: